doctorfree/Asciiville/README.md

 Asciiville v1.3.0 and later can be installed on Linux systems using either the Debian packaging format or the Red Hat Package Manager (RPM).
+Currently tested platforms include Ubuntu Linux 20.04, Fedora Linux 35, and Raspbian Linux Bullseye.
+Installation packages are provided for the `amd64` and `armhf` architectures in Debian packaging format and the `x86_64` architecture in Red Hat package manager (RPM) format.

+See the [Build](#build) section below to compile and build a package on an Linux platform other than those for which packages are provided.

 ### Debian package installation